 Choosing the right structure is a combination of assessing many factors and choosing the vehicle that delivers maximum benefits for your particular circumstances.
-While a more detailed discussion on these issues are explored elsewhere on this site, a brief review of things to consider would include the following (looking at partnerships from a property investor's context):-
+While a more detailed discussion on asset protection and tax structures is explored elsewhere on this site, a brief review of things to consider would include the following (looking at partnerships from a property investor's context):

-2. Flexibility of ownership; (Ccan you change partners without triggering depreciation recovered?
+2. Flexibility of ownership: Can you change partners without triggering depreciation recovered?
 'Yes' for an LAQC, 'No' for most partnership circumstances.

-4. Flow through of capital gains: will the trading vehicle allow easy access to capital gains at the end of the investment, or do you have to liquidate (for example a company will require liquidation unless it is a qualifying company to access capital gains tax exempt in NZ).
+4. Flow through of capital gains: Will the trading vehicle allow easy access to capital gains at the end of the investment, or do you have to liquidate?
+(For example, a company will require liquidation to access capital gains tax exempt in NZ, unless it is a qualifying company.)

-5. Cross border tax considerations: for those investing off shore or cross boarder, have you thought through the complex tax issues that arise?
-Like capital gains tax, non resident withholding tax, the implication of the New Zealand Accrual rules and foreign exchange movements, and double tax on dividend income.
+5. Cross border tax considerations: For those investing offshore or cross border, have you thought through the complex tax issues that arise?
+Like capital gains tax, non resident withholding tax, the implication of the New Zealand accrual rules and foreign exchange movements, and double tax on dividend income.

 Generally there is a simple and effective structure for most circumstances.
-Contact me if you require assistance with any matter above.
+Contact us if you require assistance with any matter above.